13 Shopify Competitors And Alternatives In 2025

 Downside

 Although the platform is free to use, adding new modules can become expensive.
 Some extensions cost over $300.
-If you need several of those to set up your online store, you are probably better off with premium eCommerce platforms that offer more add-ons free of charge.
+If you need several of those to set up your online store, you are probably better off with premium eCommerce platforms that offer more add-ons for free.

 8. Shift4Shop